Hydrodynamic limit of the zero range process on a randomly oriented graph: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank B\'alint T\'oth for his suggestion to study the hydrodynamic limit of a totally asymmetric interacting particle system in a random environment using the relative entropy method, and Stefano Olla for his suggestion to consider a zero range process.
-Felix Maxey-Hawkins was supported by an EPSRC studentship and Marton Bal\'azs was partially supported by the EPSRC EP/R021449/1 Standard Grant of the UK.
+The authors would like to thank B\'alint T\'oth for his suggestion to study the hydrodynamic limit of a totally asymmetric interacting particle system in a random environment using the relative entropy method, Stefano Olla for his suggestion to consider a zero range process, and anonymous Referees for valuable suggestions to improve the manuscript.
+Felix Maxey-Hawkins was supported by an EPSRC studentship and M\'arton Bal\'azs was partially supported by the EPSRC EP/R021449/1 Standard Grant of the UK.
+This study did not involve any underlying data.